Seyliz/Ticktacktoe/README.md

 # Ticktacktoe

-play with numpad oder numbers
+play with numpad or numbers

 7|8|9
 4|5|6